 Portal is a comprehensive platform that implements a set of related business scenarios for Vendors, Distributors, and Resellers.

 Account is a ‘container’ object that consist of Users and Groups.
 In general, Accounts represent organizations, companies, or corporations.
 Groups are usually represent various departments (e.g., legal department, finances, etc.).
 Users, as the name implies, are individuals that can access Accounts and that belong to one or several Groups.
 The following introduces Account types on Connect:

-Distributor account type that enables its users to procure products either directly from Vendors.
+Distributor account type that enables its users to procure products that are acquired either directly from Vendors or via referral agreements.

 Vendor account type that defines product on Connect and manages fulfillment processes.
 Vendors can list their products in marketplaces of one or multiple Distributors/ Resellers.

 Connect Portals and related attributes (such as API URLs) can be white-labeled and be accessible through different domain names and have different visual “themes” applied to them.
 Refer to Branding for more details.

 Diagrams and instructions within the Community page often use terms, such as Vendors,Resellers, Distributors, or collectively Partners, to refer to corresponding account types and its users.
 Furthermore, note the Connect platform supports scenarios, in which one user can access several accounts.